apollo

 Please consult your doctor before using Etaze ID Cream if you have other viral/fungal skin infections, diaper rash, diabetes, Cushing's disease (high cortisol levels), cataract and glaucoma, heart, liver and kidney diseases.
 Let your doctor know if your allergic to Etaze ID Cream or any of its components.

 No, Etaze ID Cream is not recommended to use for diaper rash, since Mometasone in Etaze ID Cream can be systemically absorbed and cause adrenal suppression, Cushing's syndrome and intracranial hypertension (pressure of the fluid that surrounds the brain).
-Your baby's paediatrician may suggest other medications for the treatment of diaper rash.
+Your baby's pediatrician may suggest other medications for the treatment of diaper rash.

 Etaze ID Cream, when used for longer periods, can cause thinning and weakening of the skin.
 Please stop using Etaze ID Cream and immediately consult your doctor if you notice these symptoms.